Frequently Asked Questions

 Does Amazon Explorer guarantee wildlife sightings?

-Our expeditions are in primary forest and rich in biodiversity where we have carried out a biological inventory recording different species.
+Our expeditions take place in primary jungle, rich in biodiversity where we have carried out a biological inventory recording different species.

 What kind of food is provided?

-Due to the conditions of the area and the logistical limitations for trips of more than 5 days, the food will generally be preserved and will consist of canned goods, instant soups, and fresh fish obtained during the trip.
+Due to the conditions of the area and the logistical limitations for Expeditions of more than seven days, the food will generally consist of canned goods, instant soups, and fresh fish obtained during the trip.
+If necessary, we have military food called MRE (Meals Ready to Eat).

 Do you offer vegetarian, gluten-free or special diets?

 If you have a special diet, you need to inform us in detail, so we can adapt the food to your requirements.
-In case that the program includes survival activities, the diet CAN NOT be adapted to the traveler’s needs.
+In EXTREME EXPEDITIONS, CHALLENGES and SURVIVAL, the diet CAN NOT be adapted to the traveler’s needs.

 What is the difference between the seasons in the jungle?